2. Historical survey, 1:11-2:14

 taiV "that are" - the.
 The article serves as an adjectivizer turning the prepositional phrase "in Christ" into an attributive modifier of "the churches."

-de "-" - but, and.
-Here introducing a qualification.
+de "-" - but/and.
+Transitional, here introducing a qualification.
 Paul was unknown to the churches in Judea, "other than."

-akouonteV (akouw) "they [only] heard" - [and only] they were hearing.
+akouonteV (akouw) "they [only] heard" - [only] they were hearing.
 The participle with the imperfect verb to-be h\san forms a periphrastic imperfect construction, probably again underlying ongoing action, or particularly here, repeated (iterative) action. "[Other than] they kept on hearing", Bruce.

-oJti "-" - Here serving to introduce a dependent statement of perception expressing what they were hearing, namely the report concerning Paul's activities.
+oJti "-" - that.
+Introduce a dependent statement of perception expressing what they were hearing, namely the report concerning Paul's activities.
 The words are in the form that would be spoken by members of the Judean churches as they passed on the news concerning Paul.

-oJ diwkwn (diwkw) pres. part. "the man who [formerly] persecuted" - the one who persecuted, pursued.
+oJ diwkwn (diwkw) pres. part. "the man who [formerly] persecuted" - [the one [once] persecuting, pursuing [us].
 The present tense expressing ongoing (durative) action, while the participle serves as a substantive.
 Paul had continued to persecute the church.

-thn pistin (iV ewV) "the faith" - Accusative direct object of the verb "to proclaim."
+thn pistin (iV ewV) "the faith" - [now is preaching] the faith [which once he was ravaging].
+Accusative direct object of the verb "to proclaim."
 Obviously here, a "faith" that is preached is "that which is to be believed", Bligh, meaning "the gospel of salvation by faith", Bruce.
 Yet, is it right to say Paul once tried to "destroy ("ravage", imperf. = durative) "the faith", namely "that which is believed"?
-What we have is a kind of zeugma (properly two nouns joined by a single verb) where the verb "preached" is an appropriate action for the object, "the faith", while the other verb "ravage" is not.
+What we have is a kind of zeugma (two nouns joined by a single verb that does not properly apply to one of the nouns) where the verb "preached" is an appropriate action for the object, "the faith", while the other verb "ravage" is not.
 Possibly what we have is an ellipsis: "he is now preaching the faith of the church he once ravaged."

-edoxazon (doxazw) imperf. "they praised" - they glorified.
+edoxazon (doxazw) imperf. "they praised" - [and] they were glorifying.
 The imperfect expressing ongoing action.
 "They glorified God on my account every time they heard such news", Bruce.

-dia + gen. "[fourteen years] later" - through.
+dia + gen. "[fourteen years] later" - [then] through [fourteen years i went up again to jerusalem].
 Temporal use of the preposition; probably "throughout fourteen years", given the sense "after some fourteen years."

 meta + gen. "with [Barnabas]" - Expressing association / accompaniment; indicating Paul is leading the delegation.

 sumparalabwn (sumparalambanw) aor. part.
-"I took [Titus] along" - having taken with.
+"I took [Titus] along" - having taken with [and = also titus].
 Attendant circumstance participle identifying action accompanying the main verb "went up"; "I went up ..... and also took along Titus."
 As in taking someone along as a travelling companion.

 kai "also" - and.
 Here adjunctive; "also".

-de "-" - but, and, now.
-Here identifying the next step in the narrative.
+de "-" - but/and.
+Transitional, identifying the next step in the narrative.

-kata + acc. "in response to" - according to.
-Expressing a standard, "in accordance with", giving the sense "as a result of"; "it was in consequence of a revelation", Moffatt.
+kata + acc. "in response to" - [i went up] according to.
+Expressing a standard, "in accordance with", leaning toward result, "as a result of"; "it was in consequence of a revelation", Moffatt.

 apokaluyin (iV ewV) "a revelation" - We know nothing of this divine word to Paul.

-kat idian "privately" - Idiomatic adverbial phrase expressing manner.
+kat idian "privately" - [but/and] privately.
+Idiomatic adverbial phrase of manner.
 Why privately?
 It is generally felt that, due to those opposed to Paul's gospel in the Jerusalem church (the judaizers, members of the circumcision party), it was expedient for Paul to first make his case to the leaders of the church before it was presented to the whole assembly.

 toiV dokousin (dokew) dat. pres. part. "to those who seemed to be leaders / with those esteemed as leaders" - to the ones seeming.
 The participle serves as a substantive, dative of indirect object, standing apposition to autoiV, "them".
 The sense is unclear, so is Paul being a little facetious, "those who seem to be what they are not", Bligh, or a little vague, as NIV?
 In 2:6 there is a similar designation.
 It is more likely that the term is taking its classical sense of "those held in regard", so, "with those of repute", REB, "the authorities", Moffatt.

-eiV kenon "in vain" - to worthless, foolish, empty, vain.
+eiV kenon "in vain" - in vain, worthless, foolishness [or did run].
 Adverbial, modal, expressing manner, but possibly final, expressing purpose; "uselessly / without effect", Longenecker.

 In this parenthesis, Paul makes the point that the apostles happily confirmed the authenticity of his gospel of grace, apart from "works of the law", because there was no demand on their part that the Gentile Titus should undertake that most devout sign of covenant compliance, namely, circumcision.
 "I submitted my gospel to the apostles and got their tick of approval .....
 [By the way, this is evidenced by the fact that Titus, who was with me at the time, a Gentile, was not forced to be circumcised.]"
 Of course, there is some debate as to whether Paul did (or had), or did not, have Titus circumcised, but most take the view that Paul did not act expediently with regard to this matter.